 College Counseling Services: 859-985-3212 (on-campus, ext.
 3212) \After hours/holidays, call Public Safety (ext.
-3333) and ask to speak to the on-call therapist.
+3333) and ask to speak to the on-call counselor.

-College Chaplains (in the Campus Christian Center): 859-985-3134 (on-campus, ext.
+College Chaplains (in the Campus Christian Center): 859-985-3134 (oncampus, ext.
 3134) \After hours/holidays, call Public Safety (ext.
-3333) and ask to speak to a chaplain
+3333) and ask to speak to a chaplain.

-3. Ongoing support during the College's disciplinary process or the criminal process can be found as follows:
+3. Ongoing support during the College's disciplinary process or the criminal process (for complainants or respondents) can be found as follows:

 College Counseling Services: 859-985-3212 (on-campus, ext.
 3212) \After hours/holidays, call Public Safety (ext.
-3333) and ask to speak to the on-call therapist.
+3333) and ask to speak to the on-call counselor.

 College Chaplains (in the Campus Christian Center): 859-985-3134 (on-campus, ext.
 3134) \After hours/holidays, call Public Safety (ext.
-3333) and ask to speak to a chaplain
+3333) and ask to speak to a chaplain.

-- ii.
-Academic Accommodation and Other Interim Measures - 1.
-The College can provide immediate steps and interim measures to ensure the safety and well-being of the victim, such as the ability (for students) to change residence halls, labor schedules, alter academic schedules, withdraw from/retake a class without penalty, access academic support (e.g., tutoring) and (for faculty or staff) change workplace schedules/arrangements. - 2.
-The College may be able to provide additional interim measures for a complainant while an investigation is pending, such as no contact orders and (for students) changing the alleged perpetrator's living arrangements, course schedule, or labor assignment or (for faculty or staff) changing workplace schedules/arrangements.
+- 2. Academic Accommodation and Other Supportive Measures - The College can provide immediate steps and interim measures to ensure the safety and well-being of both parties, such as no contact orders, the ability (for students) to change residence halls, labor schedules, alter academic schedules, withdraw from/retake a class without penalty, access academic support (e.g., tutoring) and (for faculty or staff) change workplace schedules/arrangements. - 2.
+The College may be able to provide additional supportive measures for any party, such as no contact orders and (for students) changing the respondent's living arrangements, course schedule, or labor assignment or (for faculty or staff) changing workplace schedules/arrangements.

-Section 4: Title IX Coordinator
+Section 4: Title VII/IX Coordinator

-The President shall designate at least one employee to coordinate the College's efforts to comply with and carry out responsibilities under Title IX.
-The current Title IX Coordinator is Joslyn Glover.
-Through publication of this Policy and other means, the College shall notify all students, faculty, and staff of the name and contact information for the Title IX Coordinator and other persons designated to assist as Title IX officers.
-The coordinator shall have knowledge of Title IX requirements, of the College's policies and procedures on sex discrimination and of all complaints raising Title IX issues throughout the College.
+The President shall designate at least one employee to coordinate the College's efforts to comply with and carry out responsibilities under this policy.
+The current Title VII/IX Coordinator is Joslyn Glover.
+The coordinator shall have knowledge of Title IX requirements, of the College's policies and procedures on sexual harassment and of all complaints of Title IX issues throughout the College.
 The College shall appropriately train the coordinator in all areas over which the coordinator has responsibility.
-The coordinator shall be informed of all reports and complaints raising Title IX issues, even if the report or complaint was initially filed with another individual or office or if the investigation is to be conducted by another individual or office.
-The Title IX Coordinator shall have the same knowledge, training and responsibilities as concerns the College's obligations under Title VII.
+The coordinator shall be informed of all reports and complaints regarding conduct prohibited by this policy, even if the report of complaint was initially filed with another individual or office.
+The Title VII/IX Coordinator shall have the same knowledge, training and responsibilities as concerns the College's obligations under Title VII.